SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Numerical experiments

 \subsection{Validation on polynomial target functions}

-We train fully connected neural networks with three hidden layers to approximate polynomial target functions.
-To exhibit the generality of our findings, we consider five different SAD activation functions (see \autoref {defSAD}) and for each of them we plot the exponential moving average results, averaged over twenty independent random initializations.
+We train fully connected neural networks with three hidden layers to approximate polynomial target functions of varying input dimension.
+To exhibit the generality of our findings, we consider five different SAD activation functions (see \autoref {defSAD}) and for each of them we plot averages of the loss and the parameter norm (using exponential moving averages and Monte Carlo averaging over 20 independent random initializations).

-We begin our analysis by comparing the performance of two popular optimizers: SGD and Adam \cite{Kingma2014} respectively in \autoref{fig:poly} $(a)$ and $(b)$.
-SGD uses a fixed learning rate which becomes inefficient as the loss decreases: gradients diminish, and the fixed step size is no longer sufficient to produce significant updates.
-In contrast, the effective learning rate in Adam can be viewed as the product of the base learning rate and an adaptation factor build from the first and second moments.
-This makes Adam adaptive and better suited to handle vanishing gradients, thus improving its ability to sustain optimization in our setting.
+To most closely resemble the gradient flow dynamics, we begin our analysis with gradient descent, see \autoref{fig:poly}.
+The slow divergence of parameters is theoretically justified by the fact that the growth of parameter norms along the gradient flow is $\mathcal O(\sqrt{t})$ (see \eqref{thetasqrtbound} in \autoref{appendix-A}).
+In our setting, the growth seems to be logarithmic as illustrated in the exponentially rescaled \autoref{fig:exponential-rescaling} in \autoref{appendix-F}.
+This is consistent with a similar logarithmic behavior proved in \cite[Theorem 4.3]{Lyu2020}.

-Therefore, we justify the use of Adam as a more effective variant of SGD, offering faster convergence and better performance in scenarios where SGD would require more iterations to achieve similar results.
+Motivated by this limitation, we also employ the Adam optimizer \cite{Kingma2014}, whose adaptive learning rate mitigates the vanishing gradients problem by dynamically rescaling the effective step size.
+In contrast to gradient descent, where the update magnitude decreases as $\mathcal O({1}/{\sqrt t})$ with time $t$, Adam maintains substantially larger updates during training, enabling faster convergence in scenarios where gradient descent or SGD would require more iterations to achieve comparable results.

-In \autoref{fig:poly} $(b)$, $(c)$ and $(d)$, we consider target functions with increasing input dimensionality: 1D, 2D, and 4D.
-In higher-dimensional settings, we also scale up the network size, increasing the number of hidden neurons from $(d_1,d_2,d_3) = (10, 20,10)$ to $(20,40,20)$.
+In \autoref{fig:poly} and \autoref{fig:poly:adam}, we consider target functions with $1$-, $2$-, and $4$-dimensional input.
+In the multi-dimensional cases, we also scale up the network size, increasing the number of hidden neurons from $(d_1,d_2,d_3) = (10, 20,10)$ to $(20,40,20)$.
 Despite the simplicity of the task and the relatively small network size, we observe a significant growth in the norm of the neural network parameters when the mean squared error loss converges to zero, confirming our theoretical results.